-Unless you're into surfing, the highlight (literally) is Cape Byron Lighthouse, perched atop a rocky point that juts out into the Pacific Ocean.
-It is mainland Australia's easternmost point.
-If you manage to thread the needle through the islands of Papua New Guinea, the next large landmass to the north is eastern Russia.
+Unless you're into surfing, the highlight (both literally and figuratively) is the Cape Byron Lighthouse, perched atop a rugged headland jutting out into the Pacific Ocean.
+This iconic beacon marks mainland Australia's easternmost point.
+In fact, if you look dead north from the cliffs and trace a straight line across the globe, you would thread the needle right through the outer islands of Papua New Guinea, miss the rest of Asia entirely, and not hit another major landmass until you reached the remote Kamchatka Peninsula of eastern Russia.

 |